oss-generic/process/codingStandards/CodingStandard-Java.md

 }
 ```

-The notation is taken from mathematics where it is an established convention for indicating iterators.
-Variables named *j*, *k* etc. should be used for nested loops only.
+>Rationale: The notation is taken from mathematics where it is an established convention for indicating iterators.

-**13. Associated constants (final variables) should be prefixed by a common type name.**
+**12. :star::star: Associated constants (final variables) should be prefixed by a common type name.**

 ```java
 final int COLOR_RED   = 1;